 Causes of hypocalcaemia fall into two main classes.

 - Parathyroid agenesis - alone or along with other abnormalities - eg, DiGeorge's syndrome.

 - Parathyroid destruction - due to surgery, radiotherapy, infiltration by metastases or systemic disease (eg, amyloidosis, sarcoidosis).

 - Reduced parathyroid secretion - due to gene defects, hypomagnesaemia, neonatal hypocalcaemia (may be due to maternal hypercalcaemia), hungry bone disease (after parathyroidectomy), mutation in CaSR.

 - Vitamin D deficiency - due to nutritional lack, malabsorption, liver disease, receptor defects.

 - Vitamin D resistance (rickets) - renal tubular dysfunction (Fanconi's syndrome) or receptor defect.

 - PTH resistance - pseudohypoparathyroidism, hypomagnesaemia.

-Important other causes
+Important other causes of hypocalcaemia

 - Drugs - calcium chelators (citrate in blood transfusion); bone resorption inhibitors (bisphosphonates, calcitonin); drugs affecting vitamin D (phenytoin, ketoconazole), foscarnet.